jimhigson/oboe.js-website/content/why.md

 Aggregating resources
 ---------------------

--   waiting for the last one
+In an N-tier architecture it is a common pattern for web clients to connect to an aggregation layer.
+The aggregation layer connects to several back-end services and returns a single response with all their data combined.

+Below we can see an example without streaming.
+Origin 1 is slower than Origin 2 but the whole system is forced to run at the speed of its slowest component.

 {{demo "aggregated-discrete"}}

--   don't let one slow resource slow everything down.
--   don't slow everything's display down to the speed of the slowest component
+We can speed the system up if we use Oboe.js in the aggregator and the client.
+The aggregator dispatches the data as soon as it has it and the client displays the data as soon as it is arrives.

 {{demo "aggregated-progressive"}}

 Historic and live data on the same transport
 --------------------------------------------

-REST talks in the language of resources, not services.
-URLs should identify things, not endpoints.
-It shouldn't matter if the server has the thing now or if it will send it later when it does have it, or some combination of both.
+Consider the common pattern - an application fetches existing data and then keeps the page updated with 'live' events as they happen.

-You got to a page, you get the 'old' data and then are kept up to date with 'live' events.
-We normally use two transports for this, but wouldn't it be nicer if we didn't have to handle distinct cases?
+We normally use two transports for this but wouldn't our day be easier if we didn't have to program for distinct cases?

+In the example below the message server intentionally writes a JSON response that never completes.
+The only difference between 'old' and 'new' data is timing.

 {{demo "historic-and-live"}}

-If we treat the historic part as a stream and the streaming becomes trivial.
-Handle both with the same code, with no divergent code to write.

-*write: Why this is more like REST.
-Why REST is good.*

 Combining REST and streaming for cacheability
 ---------------------------------------------